Tracking becomes governable.

 If an event is collected, Tracking Assistant can tell you what it is, whether it is correct, where it came from, when it changed, and whether it still matches what was agreed.

-Analytics becomes governable, not tribal knowledge.
+Tracking becomes governable, not tribal knowledge.
 This is infrastructure, not a dashboard.

 Governance overview